Traditional Indian family roles were reversed during this workshop.

 superb !!!!! 🙂 I enjoyed it like anything.

 Quite confident enough that I may not do blunders from today onwards.
 Really felt proud in the automobile section.

 This helped to understand that we can, at any circumstances in future, like changing the punctured tyre.

 Was able to learn things which I never thought I can do.
 Good.

 Medhini Madhavan Menon:

-Very exciting experience and really useful, made us more self-sufficient.
+A very exciting experience and really useful made us more self-sufficient.

 A very new and challenging experience.

 It made me experience that nothing is impossible.